Mildly dissipative diffeomorphisms of the disk with zero entropy

 \subsection{Stabilization and decoration}

-\begin{definition} A periodic point $p$ is \emph{stabilized by a fixed point $q$} if one of the two following cases occurs (see figure~\ref{f.stabilized}): \begin{itemize} \item[--] either $p=q$ is a fixed point, not a sink, and $D_pf$ has an eigenvalue $\lambda^+_p\leq -1$, \item[--] or $p$ has period larger than $1$ and an unstable branch $\Gamma$ which accumulates on $q$ such that either $q$ is not stabilized or $q$ is also a stabilized saddle and in that case it is required that $\Gamma$ intersects both components of $\mathbb{D}\setminus W^s_{\DD}(q)$.
+\begin{definition} A periodic point $p$ is \emph{stabilized by a fixed point $q$} if one of the two following cases occurs (see Figure~\ref{f.stabilized}): \begin{itemize} \item[--] either $p=q$ is a fixed point, not a sink, and $D_pf$ has an eigenvalue $\lambda^+_p\leq -1$, \item[--] or $p$ has period larger than $1$ and an unstable branch $\Gamma$ which accumulates on $q$; { in the case where $q$ is not a sink and $D_pf$ has an eigenvalue $\lambda^+_p\leq -1$, we also require that $\Gamma$ intersects both components of $\mathbb{D}\setminus W^s_{\DD}(q)$.}

 \end{itemize}